ZoeXiongyyy/Coding-Three/FinalProject/ReadMe.md

 **P.S. - Choosing the Machine Learning Model**

 Throughout my exploration, I have experimented with several machine learning models and attempted to modify their datasets.
 However, I encountered challenges with some of them.
-For instance, the [BabyGAN](https://github.com/tg-bomze/BabyGAN) and [Fix the Noise: Disentangling Source Feature for Controllable Domain Translation](https://github.com/LeeDongYeun/FixNoise) models were unsuccessful in running properly.
+For instance, the [BabyGAN](https://github.com/tg-bomze/BabyGAN) and [StyleGAN2: projecting images](https://github.com/woctezuma/stylegan2-projecting-images) models were unsuccessful in running properly.
 Additionally, I faced limitations in changing the dataset for models such as [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [FixNoise](https://github.com/LeeDongYeun/FixNoise).

 ### Train1-**Changing dataset**